 Are you tired with work and your current community?
-A lot of people move to new and exciting locales when they retire, but it’s getting harder to do with housing costs rising.
-If you’re looking for a place with low costs of living, give Ohio a look.
+A lot of people move to new and exciting locales when they retire, but it's getting harder to do with housing costs rising.
+If you're looking for a place with affordable cost of living, give Ohio a look.

 How Low Is The Cost of Living?

 Median home costs in Ohio average $179,700, which is nearly 40% below the national average.
-Many businesses and cities offer senior discounts, and US News & World Report has rated Akron as one of their top places to retire on less than $75 a day.
+Many cities are senior friendly, and US News & World Report has rated Akron as one of their top places to retire on less than $75 a day.

 On the other hand, most pensions are taxed as regular income, but this doesn't apply to social security or veteran's pensions.
 Property taxes are also fairly high at 1.57% while the state sales tax is 5.75%.

 Regardless of where you live, you're never more than 45 minutes from a good healthcare facility.
 The most famous hospital is, of course, the world-renowned Cleveland Clinic, but Cleveland also has University Hospitals Cleveland Medical Center.

 In Columbus, OSU Wexner Medical Center is considered the best in the area, and Cincinnati has Christ Hospital among many others.

 On top of this, a Newsweek study of 15,000 nursing homes and assisted living facilities shows that 14 of the top 100 are in Ohio.
 Most of these institutions accept both Medicare and Medicaid.

 Ohio has plenty of options for seniors who like to stay active.
 Ohio's three largest cities are known for being bike-friendly, and Cleveland has some of the finest urban hiking and biking trails in the United States.